networktocode/autocon2-cicd-workshop/README.md

 - [GitLab](https://about.gitlab.com/pricing/): We will use the SaaS version of GitLab as the CI server.
 The CI server handles the committing, building, testing, staging, and releasing the changes.
 - [GitLab Runners](https://docs.gitlab.com/runner/): GitLab runners are workers that registers itself with the GitLab server and managed by the GitLab server.
 They are responsible to carry out the instructions by the GitLab server.
 - [GitHub Codespace](https://github.com/features/codespaces): We will use GitHub codepsace as our IDE as well as the virtual server to run our network lab.
 GitHub provides these container-based development environment for developers.
 We will use Containerlab to run a few network devices for our lab.
-GitHub offer a generous free tier in Codespace that should remain to be free for the furation of this lab.
+GitHub offer a generous free tier in Codespace that should remain to be free for the duration of this lab.
 - [Containerlab](https://containerlab.dev/): We will use containerlab for our lab devices running inside of codepsace.
 - [Arista cEOS](https://containerlab.dev/manual/kinds/ceos/): We will use Arista cEOS for our lab for their light overhead and relative high adaption in production networks.